CSM Focșani (football): History

 In 1972, the team returned to the name Unirea and, under coach Zoltan David, achieved a 4th-place finish in the 1972–73 season, followed by a 1st-place finish in the 1973–74 season, marking a return to the second division after an eleven-year absence.

 However, the following three seasons in Divizia B proved challenging.
 Under Constantin Marinescu's guidance, Unirea had a mid-table 9th-place finish in the 1974–75 season, but the team’s performance began to decline.
 In the 1975–76 season, Marinescu was replaced by Gheorghe Făiniță after just eleven rounds.
 Unfortunately, Făiniță's impact was minimal; despite his efforts to stabilize the team, they struggled throughout the season, ultimately finishing 14th and narrowly avoiding relegation due to goal difference.

 The situation deteriorated further in the following season.
 Făiniță was dismissed after only seven rounds and replaced by Mihai Macri.
 However, the team was unable to find consistent form, resulting in relegation to Divizia C after finishing 15th.

 After relegation to the third division, the team was renamed Unirea IDSMSA Focșani, reflecting the sponsorship of the Intreprinderea de Dispozitive, Ștanțe, Matrițe și Scule Așchietoare (lit.
 Enterprise for Devices, Stamps, Molds, and Cutting Tools.).
 Zoltan David was brought back as head coach, leading the team to a runner-up finish in the fourth Series IV of Divizia C in the 1977–78 season, seven points behind leaders Chimia Brazi.
-The team also had a strong run in the Cupa României, reaching the Round of 32 before being eliminated in a narrow 0–1 defeat to FC Argeș.
+The team also had a strong run in the Cupa României, reaching the Round of 32 before being eliminated in a narrow 0–1 defeat to Argeș Pitești.